Sheriff's enforcement move unfortunate

 Public comments on the Sheriff’s Office Facebook page are spreading misinformation about the governor’s orders, claiming they are not “laws” because the Legislature did not enact them, and violating them is therefore not a crime.
 Those commenters might want to read Oregon Revised Statute 401.192 — that’s a law — which says, “All rules and orders issued under authority conferred by ORS 401.165 (Declaration of state of emergency) ... shall have the full force and effect of law both during and after the declaration of a state of emergency.”

 The governor issued the orders for a legitimate public health purpose: To slow the spread of a potentially deadly virus so hospitals would not be overwhelmed and more deaths would not result.

-Those strict measures appear to have worked.
-Jackson County is awaiting state approval to begin reopening some businesses starting as early as Friday.
+Those strict measures appear to have worked, and Jackson County has been given preliminary approval to begin reopening some businesses starting Friday.
 But that means it is even more important to continue observing the ban on large gatherings, the prohibition against some businesses reopening and the social distancing practices that have kept the virus at bay so far.

 The risk is that people will move too quickly to resume gathering in large groups and stop observing social distancing and the number of cases of COVID-19 will soar as a result.